 Any coronavirus vaccine that is approved must go through all the clinical trials and safety checks all other licensed medicines go through.
 The UK has some of the highest safety standards in the world.

 Other vaccines are being developed but they will only be available on the NHS once they have been thoroughly tested to make sure they are safe and effective.

-So far, thousands of people have been given a COVID-19 vaccine in the clinical trials and no serious side effects or complications have been reported.
+So far, millions of people around the world have been given a COVID-19 vaccine and reports of serious side effects, such as allergic reactions, have been very rare.
+No long-term complications have been reported.

 How effective is the COVID-19 vaccine?

-There is a small chance you might still get coronavirus even if you have the vaccine.
+Like any other vaccine, there is a small chance you might still get coronavirus even if you have had a vaccine.

 - continue to follow social distancing guidance

 - wear something that covers your nose and mouth in places where it’s hard to stay away from other people